varnamproject/varnamproject.com/docs/contributing.md

 # Contributing

 Thank you for your interest.
 This page explains high level ideas that are planned for Varnam, but still staying in the pending state.
 If you are interested in any of the ideas, feel free to drop a note to the [mailing list](https://lists.nongnu.org/mailman/listinfo/varnamproject-discuss) and start working on it.
+The best way to start contributing is by looking at the [bugs](https://savannah.nongnu.org/bugs/?group=varnamproject) and start fixing.
+This will give you enough information about the codebase and how to hack it.

 Following are the rough areas where more work is required.